 To obtain a driver's license or Pennsylvania ID card:

-Information below is for tax year 2017.
-Income tax returns need to be filed by April 17, 2018.
+Information below is for tax year 2019.
+Income tax returns are due to be filed by July 15, 2020 for income earned in 2019.

-Please bring all tax documents, plus passport number and all dates you entered/exited the U.S.
+For workshops, please bring all tax documents, plus passport number and all dates you entered/exited the US.

-If you did earn any U.S. income (received a paycheck, including teaching assistants, graduate assistants, on-campus work, or authorized off-campus work) during the 2017 calendar year, there are three types of income tax returns international students
+If you did earn any US income (received a paycheck, including teaching assistants, graduate assistants, on-campus work, or authorized off-campus work) during the 2019 calendar year, there are three types of income tax returns international students

 filing is available at the sites listed below.
 Do not use GLACIER—this is only for all F and J students and scholars who are non-residents for tax purposes.